lee0c/lee0c.github.io/_posts/2023-02-13-butch-hands.md

 ### Establishing the palm

 You will now start to work with the other stitches left by the cuff, on the RS.
+Use smaller needles and fingering weight yarn.

 Start by making 1 from the yarn between the back of hand (BOH) stitches and your first stitch.
 Then kfb (or your preferred increase) across all remaining cuff stitches.
 Make 1 more stitch from the yarn between your stitches and the BOH.
 You should have 28 (N) stitches.